guidebee/openapi-flow-codegen-apisauce/README.md

 - Frontend ❤️ OpenAPI, but we do not want to use JAVA codegen in our builds.
 - Quick, lightweight, robust and framework agnostic.
 - Supports generation of Flow-typed clients.
-- Supports generations of fetch and XHR http clients.
+- Supports generations of fetch , XHR and apisauce http clients.
 - Supports OpenAPI specification v2.0 and v3.0.
 - Supports JSON and YAML files for input.